HIV/AIDS in the Workplace

 Wherever there is the possibility of contact with blood in the workplace, workers should take precautions to prevent contact with the skin, eyes or mucous membranes (e.g. mouth).

 Routine Practices are recommended to prevent the spread of HIV in the workplace.
 Routine practices are based on the principle that all blood, body fluids, secretions, and excretions (except sweat, non-intact skin, and mucous membranes, unless they contain blood), may contain transmissible infectious agents.
 Contact prevention includes using protective clothing such as gloves, gowns or aprons, masks, and protective eyewear when dealing with people’s blood and other blood-contaminated body fluids such as semen and vaginal secretions.
 Except in dentistry (where saliva is likely to be contaminated with blood), routine practices are not necessary for HIV prevention where there is only a possible exposure to saliva.

 Hand washing after contact with blood, blood-contaminated body fluids and soiled items is also recommended to reduce the risk of infection.

-The occupational groups listed below risk exposure to HIV in the workplace.
+The occupational groups listed below may have a risk of exposure to HIV in the workplace.
 The table that follows suggests preventive measures for these groups.
-For many situations, using all protective barriers listed in the table is not necessary, but workplaces should always make them available in case of emergency response scenarios.
+For many situations, using all protective barriers listed in the table is not necessary, but workplaces should make them available in case of emergency response scenarios.